Module atsamd_hal::clock::v2

 registers are accessed relative to the PAC.

-) is a singleton object that controls a set of MMIO registers.
+and MCLK) is a singleton object that controls a set of MMIO registers.

-It is impossible to create two instances of any PAC object without unsafe
+It is impossible to create two instances of any PAC object without unsafe.

 However, each object controls a large set of registers that can be further